Kei18/otimapp/readme.md

 A simulator and visualizer used in a paper "Offline Time-Independent Multi-Agent Path Planning" (OTIMAPP).
 It is written in C++(17) with [CMake](https://cmake.org/) (≥v3.16) build.
 The repository uses [Google Test](https://github.com/google/googletest) and [the original library for 2D pathfinding](https://github.com/Kei18/grid-pathfinding) as git submodules.
-The visualizer uses [openFrameworks](https://openframeworks.cc) and works only on macOS.
+The visualizer uses [openFrameworks](https://openframeworks.cc) and works only on MacOS.

 | platform | status (public) | status (dev) |